turingschool/lesson_plans/ruby_02-web_applications_with_ruby/outlines/intro_to_crud_redux.markdown

   end
 ```

-### Work Time
+### Homework & Work Time

-#### Mild: Skill Inventory

-Fork [this repository](https://github.com/turingschool-examples/skill-inventory-crud-redux) and CRUD out a skill inventory.
-Users should be able to enter a skill (create), see a list of all of the skills, see each skill individually (read), edit a skill (update), and delete a skill (delete).

-#### Spicy: Robot World
+#### Robot World

-Create your own Sinatra app from scratch.
+Fork [this repository](https://github.com/turingschool-examples/robot-world) and CRUD out a robot.
 This app should be a directory of robots.
-A robot has a name, city, state, avatar, birthdate, date hired, and department.
-Program the CRUD functionality for robots so that we can see all robots, see one specific robot, edit/update a robot, create a robot, and delete a robot.
-Use [http://robohash.org/](http://robohash.org/) for pictures.
-Add a dashboard that shows statistical data: average robot age, a breakdown of how many robots were hired each year, and number of robots in each department/city/state.
+A robot has a name, city, state, and department.
+Users should be able to enter a robot (create), see a list of all of the robots, see each robot individually (read), edit a robot (update), and delete a robot (delete).

 ### Optional (possibly helpful) Setup